LazyTraveller/LazyTraveller/README.md

 - Other time i am building myself repository such as [vurepress-fe-note](https://github.com/LazyTraveller/vuepress-fe-note)、 [rry_rainbow](https://github.com/LazyTraveller/rry_rainbow)
-- 🌱 I’m currently learning write a ui Library
+- 🌱 I’m currently learning write a ui Library and how to build a project by webpack or rollup
 - 📖 Writing some note [fe-knowledge-system](https://lazytraveller.github.io/vuepress-fe-note)

 ### Most Technology stack 🤔